uswds/uswds-site/pages/documentation/migration-V3.md

 ),
 ```

 For each breakpoint set to true in your project, search for its usage in your codebase by searching for the **breakpoint name** + a colon (`:`).
-SO, to search for the `tablet-lg` breakpoint, search for `tablet-lg:`.
+So, to search for the `tablet-lg` breakpoint, search for `tablet-lg:`.
 If that breakpoint does not appear, you can set the value to `false`.

 #### Using package source